 Kind Kones – more delicious vegan ice cream (vegan)

 Can you tell we love ice cream?
 Kind Kones is another must-visit for those with a sweet tooth.
 Ice cream aside, you’ll find other treats here like vegan doughnuts, parfaits, cakes, bread, and spreads.
 But back to the ice cream; not only is it vegan, but it’s also free of soy, refined sugar, eggs, and all things artificial.
 We say that makes it guilt-free too.

 Kind Kones: B1-27, Forum The Shopping Mall, 583 Orchard Rd, S238884 | Mon-Sun,10:00 – 22:00.

-The Boneless Kitchen – Korean Cuisine (vegetarian)
+The Boneless Kitchen – Korean Cuisine (vegetarian) (temporarily closed for renovations)

 For authentic Korean eats, look no further.
 If you love bibimbap and kimchi as much as we do, The Boneless Kitchen is a must-try.
 This social enterprise is on a mission to make plant-based the norm and prides itself on using the freshest, highest quality ingredients.
 The entire menu is entirely vegetarian, but some dishes do contain eggs and dairy (always optional).

 The Boneless Kitchen: 1 Irving Place #01-31, The [email protected], Singapore 369546| Tuesday – Sunday, 12:00 – 21:00.